Omus dejeani: Description

 The genus Omus is placed within the tribe Omini, and is considered the most primitive of the tiger beetles.
-Omus is placed in Omini with the North American genera Amblycheila and the African Platychile.
+Omus is placed in Omini with the North American genera Amblycheila and the African Platychile.The genus Omus currently contains five recognized species, Omus dejeani (Greater night-stalking tiger beetle) being the largest species of the genus, between 15 and 20 mm.